mboro2000/KuPID/README.md

 <!-- install -->
 ## Install

-KuPID is currently available as a rust crate.
+KuPID is currently available to build from source as a rust crate.

 Requirements:
 1. rust programming language and associated tools such as cargo are required and assumed to be in PATH.